andrew/ultimate-awesome/README.md

 - [awesome-java](https://github.com/awesomelistsio/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
 - [awesome-mongodb](https://github.com/awesomelistsio/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-mysql](https://github.com/awesomelistsio/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
-- [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-p2p-networks](https://github.com/awesomelistsio/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
 - [awesome-postgresql](https://github.com/awesomelistsio/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-reinforcement-learning](https://github.com/awesomelistsio/awesome-reinforcement-learning) - A curated list of awesome frameworks, libraries, tools, environments, tutorials, research papers, and resources for reinforcement learning (RL).
 This list covers fundamental concepts, advanced algorithms, applications, and popular frameworks for building RL models.
 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
-- [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
-- [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.